There is street food in San Pedro Town.

 On one of the stand’s windows is a business license and hot food is in slowly simmering pots.
 A short woman, with a fork, scoops meat out of a pot of your choice, spreads it on a tortilla, then rolls the tortilla and wraps them in foil for take out.
 You can have onions and a local hot sauce for no extra charge.
 Her husband sets up folding tables for dine in’s and puts money into a little metal cash box.

-Street food gets a bad rep. These kitchens are cleaner than some restaurants here and you get to watch your meal being prepared.
+Street food gets a bad rep. These kitchens are cleaner than some restaurants here plus you get to watch your meal being prepared.

-Licking hot sauce off your fingers, that oozes out of the taqueria, as you bite, gives this trip panache.
+Licking hot sauce off my fingers, that oozes out of the taqueria, as I bite, gives this trip panache.